-- safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and - · maintain an optimal capital structure to reduce the cost of capital.
+- shareholders and benefits for other stakeholders, and - · maintain an optimal capital structure to reduce the cost of capital.

 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders.

 The Group monitors its capital by using gearing ratio, which is net debt divided by total equity.
 Net debt includes non-current borrowings (including current maturities) and short term borrowings net of cash and cash equivalents and equity comprises of equity share capital and other equity.